andrefsmelo/udacity-ml-eng/1_supervised_learning/linear_regression.md

 - parameter λ : mutiples the error (weight)
 - L1 is computationally inefficient (unless data is sparse)
 - L1 helps in features selection

+## Neural network
+Can be used to solve the regression problem too.